 The two floors of bio-escalator units are the first of their kind for the university, and deliver high-tech research facilities for start-up enterprises whose work will support and enhance the work already underway on the campus.
-There are another two floors of laboratory space, which have already been let by Danish firm Novo Nordisk.
+There are another two floors of laboratory space which have already been let.

 Despite its varied requirements, the building is unified by an external design inspired by the trees found around the site.
 Aluminium fins, some twisting, some flat, surround the car park.
 A digital script was used to define specific twists so that the overall facade imitates a view through the trees.
 This design catches the light and relates to other buildings on the campus, such as the Old Road Campus Research Building, which was also inspired by the leafy surroundings.